riak/riak.github.io/versioned_docs/version-2.0.9/using/running-a-cluster.md

 > **Note on changing the `name` value**
 >
-> If possible, you should avoid starting Riak prior to editing the name of
-> a node.
-This setting corresponds to the `nodename` parameter in the
-> `riak.conf` file if you are using the newer configuration system, and to
-> the `-name` parameter in `vm.args` (as described below) if you are using
-> the older configuration system.
-If you have already started Riak with
-> the default settings, you cannot change the `-name` setting and then
-> successfully restart the node.
+> If possible, you should avoid starting Riak prior to editing the name of a node.
+This setting corresponds to the `nodename` parameter in the `riak.conf` file if you are using the newer configuration system, and to the `-name` parameter in `vm.args` (as described below) if you are using the older configuration system.
+If you have already started Riak with the default settings, you cannot change the `-name` setting and then successfully restart the node.
 >
 > If you cannot restart after changing the `-name` value you have two
-> options:
+options:
 >
-> * Discard the existing ring metadata by removing the contents of the
->   `ring` directory.
-This will require rejoining all nodes into a
+> * Discard the existing ring metadata by removing the contents of the `ring` directory.
+This will require rejoining all nodes into a cluster again.
->   cluster again.
 >
-> \*Rename the node using the [`riak-admin cluster replace`][use admin riak-admin cluster replace] command.
+> *Rename the node using the [`riak-admin cluster replace`](../using/admin/riak-admin.md#cluster) command.
 This will not work if you have previously only started Riak with a single node.

 ## Configure the First Node